Betty Krosbi Mensah: Parliamentary bid

 In Ghana's 2016 general elections for the Parliamentary seat of Afram Plains, Mensah pulled a total vote count of 18,121 out of 23,606 votes cast representing 78.44% to beat Isaac Ofori-Koree of the New Patriotic Party who had 4,795 votes making 20.8% of the total votes cast, Cornelius Agbeku of the National Democratic Party who had 94 votes making 0.4% of the total votes cast, and Micheal Ampontia of the Convention People's Party who had 91 votes making 0.4% of the total votes cast to win the seat in 7th Parliament of the fourth Republic of Ghana.

 2020 election

 In the 2020 Ghanaian general election, she again won the Afram Plains North Constituency parliamentary seat with 18,543 votes making 68.30% of the total votes cast whilst the NPP parliamentary candidate Isaac Ofori-Koree had 8,605 votes making 31.70% of the total votes cast and the NDP parliamentary candidate Ferguson Asare had 0 vote making 0% of the total votes cast.

+2024 election

+In the 2024 Ghanaian general election, she lost her bid to represent the Afram Plains North (Ghana parliament constituency) for the third time.
+She lost to the independent candidate, Worlase Kpeli.
+She polled 10,993 votes representing 44.86%, while her opponent polled 11,452 representing 46.73%.

 Member of Parliament

-During the 8th parliament she serves a member on the Gender and Children Committee and Health Committee.
+During the 8th parliament she served as a member on the Gender and Children Committee and Health Committee.